-pending in our Supreme Court.
+In State v.
+Feng, 421 A.2d 1258 (R.I.
+1980), our Supreme Court was faced with the issue of whether to grant bail to a defendant while that defendant's post-conviction relief petition was pending in our Supreme Court.
 The Feng Court determined that the Supreme Court had the authority to grant bail to a defendant; however, the Feng Court cautioned that bail should only be granted in exceptional cases.
 Id. at 1266.
-In reaching its decision, the Court looked to the inherent powers of the judiciary to determine that the Court had the authority to grant bail to a defendant while appellate review of a post-conviction relief application was pending.
+In reaching its decision, the Feng Court looked to the inherent powers of the judiciary to determine that the Court had the authority to grant bail to a defendant while appellate review of a post-conviction relief application was pending.
 The Court in Feng looked at several other jurisdictions and also the history of bail in reaching its decision.
-The Court determined that because it had the inherent authority to grant bail then that inherent authority was incorporated into a post-conviction relief application.
+The Court determined that because it had the inherent authority to grant bail, then that inherent authority was incorporated into a post-conviction relief application.
 Id. at 1265.

 The procedural posture in Feng is undoubtedly different than that of the case at bar.
 Nonetheless, this Court finds its holding instructive.
 The defendant in Feng, like the Defendant in the case at bar, was attacking a final adjudication for which he was sentenced to a term of imprisonment.
 The defendant in Feng was seeking conditional release pending appellate review of his post-conviction application.
 Importantly, the defendant in Feng was seeking release even though the post-conviction relief statute did not contain a release provision.
-Similarly, here, § 12-19-18 does not provide for a bail provision.
-Notwithstanding the fact that § 12-19-18 does not provide a bail provision, this Court held at the hearing that it had the inherent authority to grant bail to the Defendant.
+Similarly, here, § 12-19-18(b) does not provide for a bail provision.
+Notwithstanding the fact that § 12-19-18(b) does not provide a bail provision, this Court found at the hearing that it had the inherent authority to grant bail to the Defendant.
 Bail is typically governed by statute; however, as noted in Feng, it also can be found in the inherent judicial authority.

 This Court has always treated bail under the principles of equity.
 Thus, when circumstances change, it becomes necessary to reevaluate whether bail is warranted in a particular situation.
 Here, the Defendant was imprisoned for being a violator of a previously imposed sentence.
-However, after being sentenced, the State did not file an information relating to the breaking charge in Cranston, thus triggering Defendant's right to file the instant motion with the Court pursuant to § 12-19-18(b).
+However, after being sentenced, the Defendant was acquitted of the underlying charge that triggered the violation, thus triggering his right to file the instant motion with the Court pursuant to § 12-19-18(b).
 Consequently, the circumstances surrounding Defendant's incarceration had changed.
 The Court determined at the hearing that it would be equitable to, at the very least, consider whether the Defendant should be released pending the outcome of his Motion to Terminate Imprisonment pursuant to § 12-19-18(b).
 Notably, the Court made this finding despite the fact that § 12-19-18(b) does not provide for a bail provision.
 The basis for the Court's decision was founded in the Court's inherent authority to grant bail.